ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 have hitherto been regarded by many
 skeptical minds as apocryphal.
 Along the southern wall his discov­
-cries were scarcely less interesting.
+eries were scarcely less interesting.
 Here he found a double pavement, one
 twenty-three, the other forty-three feet
 below the present surface of the ground.